-Customers face many choices in where to trade both equities and options.
+Customers face many choices in where to trade options.
 Market participants will continue to choose trading venues and the method of connectivity based on their specific needs.
 No broker-dealer is required to become a Member of the Exchange.
 There is no regulatory requirement that any market participant connect to any one exchange, nor that any market participant connect at a particular connection speed or act in a particular capacity on the Exchange, or trade any particular product offered on an exchange.
 Moreover, membership is not a requirement to participate on the Exchange.
 Indeed, the Exchange is unaware of any one exchange whose membership includes every registered broker-dealer.
-The Exchange also believes substitutable products and services are available to market participants, including, among other things, other equities and options exchanges that a market participant may
+The Exchange also believes substitutable products and services are available to market participants, including, among other things, other options exchanges that a market participant may connect to in lieu of the Exchange, indirect connectivity to the Exchange via a thirdparty reseller of connectivity, and/or trading of options products within markets which do not require connectivity to the Exchange, such as the Over-the-Counter (OTC) markets.